-"It was thought that I might be able to help Miss Granger," Dumbledore said, gravely, "my portrait had been moved here so that I may observe her."
+"It was thought that I might be able to help Miss Granger," Dumbledore said gravely.
+"My portrait has been moved here so that I may observe her."

-Hermione struggled again to open her eyes.
-It seemed that no part of her body would obey her.
-Her nose itched, but she couldn't so much as wrinkle it.
+Hermione struggled again to open her eyes, but no part of her body would obey her.
+Her nose itched, but she could not so much as wrinkle it.

 "I certainly hope so," was all Dumbledore said in reply.